troychaplin/comma-sense/README.md

 Because the data comes from a CSV — a plain grid of values — per-cell table features that have no equivalent in a CSV are intentionally not applied: cell text alignment (`align`), and cell merging (`colspan`/`rowspan`).
 Block-level controls (alignment, color, border, typography, spacing) work as normal.

+### Read-Only While Synced

+While a CSV is linked, the table is read-only in the editor — the CSV is the single source of truth, so cell edits can't silently drift from your data.
+All of the block's design controls (color, border, alignment, typography, spacing) still work normally.
+To hand-edit the table instead, click **Detach**: the block becomes a standard, fully editable Table block, keeping the imported data.

 ### Pagination

 Large tables paginate automatically to keep your pages performant and readable.
 Rows per page is configurable, with a cap of 100 visible rows per page.
 If pagination is disabled and the dataset exceeds that cap, it quietly re-enables itself.

+Pagination on the frontend is powered by the WordPress [Interactivity API](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/) and degrades gracefully: with JavaScript disabled, every row is shown and the controls are hidden, so no data is ever stuck behind a non-functional control.

 ### Accessible by Default